FaheemKRahman/faheemkrahman/README.md

 ## Connections
-Feel free to connect with me on LinkedIn and TryHackMe, the links of both are below
+Feel free to connect with me on LinkedIn and TryHackMe, the links of both are below.

 <a href="https://www.linkedin.com/in/faheemkrahman/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 <a href="https://tryhackme.com/p/DoritoSheep38">